 - Salzburg – Mozart’s home town is just 2 hours away from the capital city.
 This pretty medieval town is filled with amazing views – thanks to the Alps surrounding it and of course tons of history.
 Trains are great for traveling from Vienna to Salzburg and/or Wachau.
 We found Salzburg to be a little colder than Vienna in March.

 Vienna or Salzburg in March

 Why not both?
 Both Vienna and Salzburg are located in Austria, but both the cities are very unique and different.
-While being the capital city – Vienna has the state of art infrastructure, is modern yet classic at the same time (with centuries old palaces, traditions, and history).
+While being the capital city – Vienna has the state of the art infrastructure, is modern yet classic at the same time (with centuries-old palaces, traditions, and history).
 Vienna or Wien has a slightly modern outlook and is oh-so-trendy.

 Salzburg, on the other hand, is more medieval with a towering fortress over the city, cobblestone streets, Christmas-y lanes, the Alps and the lush greenery (places were the Sound of Music was shot).
 Salzburg is also home to some of the Nazi historical remnants and they are worth a visit.
 (Salzburg to Munich is only 2 hours away).

 Now Vienna to Salzburg is 2 hours away by train – so you can definitely do both – should you have time.
 And we recommend both cities for different perspectives on Austria.
 Here is our 2-day itinerary for Salzburg.

 We have written a detailed guide to visit Prague in Spring March and April.
 Prague is located in the Czech Republic, and this capital city is different from the Austrian Capital city.